This entry will be updated every time there is a change.

 Exercise and other activities:

-Because I have had heart disease for many years, I have been limited in what I can do, exercise-wise: I have run out of breath and caused myself angina with every fast walk, over the years.
+Because I have had heart disease for many years, and because of diastolic insufficiency (heart failure) I have been limited in what I can do; I have run out of breath and caused myself angina with every fast walk, over the years.

 I have never been overweight.
 I am 5 ft (1.5 m) tall and the heaviest I have ever been was 123 lbs.
-I am currently around 115 lbs (52 kg).
+I am currently around 120 lbs (54 kg).
 I have always kept active, but I have been limited in doing extensive exercises for a long period of time.
-On average, I go on 1-3 mile walks or I hikes 2-3 times a week.
+On average, I go on 1-2 mile walks or I hikes 1-2 times a week.
 In the summer or very cold weather, I walk less than this.
-I also do yoga for core strength 1-2 times a week.
+I also do yoga for core strength once a week and I use an indoor exercise bike occasionally.

 Thanks so much for stopping by and reading about my life with Homozygous FH and heart disease.
 I hope some of the information I share is helpful to at least one person.